google/tcmalloc/docs/stats.md

 The concept of unallocated bytes needs to be explained because the definition is not obvious.

 The per-cpu cache is an array of pointers to available memory.
-Each class size has a number of entries that it can use in the array.
+Each size-class has a number of entries that it can use in the array.
 These entries can be used to hold memory, or be empty.

-To control the maximum memory that the per-cpu cache can use we sum up the number of slots that can be used by a size class multiplied by the size of objects in that size class.
+To control the maximum memory that the per-cpu cache can use we sum up the number of slots that can be used by a size-class multiplied by the size of objects in that size-class.
 This gives us the total memory that could be held in the cache.
 This is not what is reported by unallocated memory.

 Unallocated memory is the amount of memory left over from the per cpu limit